johncosta/johnmcostaiii.com/content/posts/2011-07-17-django-sitemap-module-object-has-no-attribute-valu.markdown

 comments: true
 tags: ["django","readthedocs","sitemap.xml","StackOverflow"]
 ---
-I ran into an issue trying to generate a sitemap.xml file with Django's built in sitemap view.
+I ran into an issue trying to generate a sitemap.xml file with Django's built-in sitemap view.
 After reading the documentation over a few times I still received the error:

 <blockquote>
 Django sitemap: 'module' object has no attribute 'values'